phu004/django_part_five/README.md

 ```
 </details>

 Create the view function "createPerson" in views.py.
-We are going to reuse the template file "create.html" to render the page.
-For the third parmemter in the render method use an empty dictionary for the time being.
+It should reuse the template file "create.html" for rendering,  and the dictionary object that you pass to this template can be empty for the time being.
 <details>
   <summary>Click for solution</summary>